richafnu/Viva/Viva/glint/start/recommended-rollout-plan.md

 >
 >Dear [First Name or Team],
 >
 >The [Name] Survey is important to me.
-I’m looking forward to reviewing our feedback and learning more about what you think and feel about working at [Company Name].
+I'm looking forward to reviewing our feedback and learning more about what you think and feel about working at [Company Name].
 Participating in this survey gives you the chance to communicate, challenge [Company Name], and tell the truth about your experience at work.
 Your voice, insights, and opinions matter.
 >
 >If you haven’t yet taken the [Survey Name] survey, please do so today.
-It’s confidential and yields data to improve our team’s engagement and the company overall.
+It's confidential and yields data to improve our team's engagement and the company overall.
 Your survey invitation is emailed to you.
 [Refer to this support document for helpful information about taking the survey](https://support.microsoft.com/topic/how-to-take-a-viva-glint-survey-6691b3c7-d7f4-48f5-a69f-d1fe5ce528a5).
 >
 >You voice matters!
 >